Victor Sen Yung

-Victor Sen Yung (born Victor Cheung Young or Sen Yew Cheung; 森耀祥; October 18, 1915 – body discovered November 9, 1980) was an American character actor, best known for playing Jimmy Chan in the Charlie Chan films and Hop Sing in the western series Bonanza.
+Victor Sen Yung (born Victor Cheung Young or Sen Yew Cheung; 森耀祥; October 18, 1915 – c.
+October 31, 1980) was an American character actor, best known for playing Jimmy Chan in the Charlie Chan films and Hop Sing in the western series Bonanza.

 Early life

-Sen Yung was born in San Francisco, California to Gum Yung Sen and his first wife, both immigrants from China.
+Sen Yung was born in San Francisco, California, to Gum Yung Sen and his first wife, both immigrants from China.
 When his mother died during the flu epidemic of 1919, his father placed Victor and his younger sister, Rosemary, in a children's shelter, and returned to his homeland to seek another wife.
 He returned in 1922 with his new wife, Lovi Shee, once again forming a household with his two children.